How to Create Guiding Principles A Values Framework Quiz Define Moral Standards of Conduct

 There are three primary rational thinking tools.
 These are logical reasoning, the ten common logical fallacies, and spiritual axioms.
 These three tools will enable you to separate fact from fiction.
 And will guard you against the ploys of groupthink manipulation.

 Rational thinking stands in opposition to superstition.
 Unfortunately, superstition is the basis of the most popular religions.
 The religions with the largest membership are those in the Abrahamic family tree.
 The branches of this tree are Judaism, Christianity, and Islam.
-(1) These systems are not new or original.
+(1) These systems are not original.
 They are copies of earlier Egyptian, Babylonian, Persian, and Assyrian mystery religions.
-They freely admit this appropriation:
+They admit this appropriation:

-“Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflections and other acts of reverence…
+Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflections and other acts of reverence.

-… the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
-In such matters as these, Christianity claims no monopoly or originality.” ― The Catholic Encyclopedia and International Work, Vol. 14 (1907)
+The Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
+In such matters as these, Christianity claims no monopoly or originality. ― The Catholic Encyclopedia and International Work, Vol. 14 (1907)

-For many people, logical reasoning is superior to superstition.
-After all, logic is the basis for every advancement of our modern world.
-It is a solid foundation for guidelines.
-It’s how to create guiding principles without religion.
-It’s the first hurdle of the free spiritual pathways quiz online.
-If you can determine facts from fiction, you’ve joined the ranks of the freethinkers.
-Congratulations.
+Many individuals prioritize logical reasoning over superstition.
+After all, logic is the basis for every advancement in our modern world.
+Logic is also a solid foundation for guidelines.
+Many ancient cultures show how to create guiding principles without religion.

-2) Ethics, Not Dogma
+2. Ethics, Not Dogma

 Our behavior reflects our ethics, which come from our values.
 The dogma of Western organized religion is not consistent or coherent (2).
 So, it is not a reliable source of ethical standards.
 It contains contradictions and justifications for harmful behavior, from genocide to genital mutilation.
+The social norms and ethics of Western religion fuel major conflicts and wars.

 We share something with all living things.
 We all desire to live in peace and be free from harm.
 As we mature from a child to an adult, our natural tendency is to grow.
 We naturally want to expand our world and our thinking.
 As our conscience develops, we naturally want everyone to live in peace.
 We wish to live in harmony with other people and other living things.

-“Religious people claim that it’s just the fundamentalists of each religion that cause problems.
-But there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. McAfee
+Religious people claim that it’s just the fundamentalists of each religion that cause problems.
+But there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists. — David G. McAfee

-3) Respect, Not Worship
+3. Respect, Not Worship

 When we respect something or someone, we do so because we value them.
 We worship someone or something because of reverence, adoration, or fear.
 The difference between respect and worship is knowledge versus emotional attachment.